Dermestes maculatus

 Dermestes maculatus:

-This is the most commonly kept species for cleaning skeletons and that is for a reason.
-They clean bones very quickly in warm conditions!
+This is the most commonly kept species for cleaning skeletons and that is for a reason: they clean bones very quickly in warm conditions!

 Distribution: Cosmopolitan.
 In temperate regions it is limited to heated facilities.

 Origin: United States, WA.
 In my care since 2019.
+This particular lineage is being bred in captivity for over 20 years (before 2005).

 Description: The adults are 5.5 to 10 mm long.
 The elytra are brownish to black and have, in contrary to Dermestes frischii, a little sharp tip at the end.
 The underside of the adult beetles are mainly white with a black spot on the last segment of the abdomen.
 The shape of this spot is an identification key for this species (see Figure 1).
 Full-grown larvae are 10 to 14 mm long.
 The larvae are dark-brown in colour and have a light-brown median stripe across their back.